Hey Nerds! How’s the mildly inflammatory, click-bait post title hitting you?

-If all you ever heard was “yes”, you’d never need to find ways to be better, you’d think you were already the best you that could be.
+If all you ever heard was “yes,” you’d never need to find ways to be better; you’d think you were already the best you could be.
 And that’s never the case.
 Sorry if you thought you were the shit, but you definitely have ways you could improve.
 We all do.
 Except maybe Beyonce.
 She’s tops.

-Sorry…all the Canada attacks lately have really strung me out.
+I digress.
+Sorry.
+All the Canada attacks from Trump lately have really strung me out.
 I truly didn’t want to bring Trump into this.
 It’s barely relevant, I know that.

 It’s not like book reviews are in any way the equivalent of being the leader of a country.